Seeking addiction treatment can feel overwhelming. We know the struggle, which is why we're uniquely qualified to help.

 According to the National Alliance on Mental Illness (NAMI) “About a third of all people experiencing mental illnesses and about half of people living with severe mental illnesses also experience substance abuse.
 These statistics are mirrored in the substance abuse community, where about a third of all alcohol abusers and more than half of all drug abusers report experiencing a mental illness.”

 It is important to address the underlying issues in order to understand what leads to a person’s use and any mental health issues that preceded use, or vice versa.
-Treating the whole person including the mental disorders and substance abuse and any other variables that contributed to use and symptoms is the key to successful treatment.
+Treating the whole person including the mental disorders and substance abuse and any other variables that contributed to using and symptoms is the key to successful treatment.

 * All responses provided by a Licensed Clinical Social Worker.